Electrostatics/electrostatics.github.io/docs/visualizing-results.md

 features of the surface potential.
 Tighter surfaces (e.g., van der Waals and molecular or Connolly surfaces) provides more information about the shape of the biomolecule but otherwise tend to simply map atomic surface charges onto the biomolecular surface.
+Thankfully, PyMOL can simultaneously provide geometric information (from the molecular surface) and useful electrostatic potential information (from the solvent-accessible surface).
+ To visualize
-Thankfully, PyMOL provides an excellent solution to the conflicting need to obtain geometric information from the molecular surface together with useful electrostatic potential information from the solvent-accessible surface.
-To visualize the molecule in this way, simply uncheck the "Solvent accessible surface" box and check the "Color by potential on sol. acc. surf." box on the "Visualization tab".
+the molecule in this way, simply uncheck the "Solvent accessible surface" box and check the "Color by potential on sol. acc. surf." box on the "Visualization" tab.

 <!--